mikaells/RibDif/README.md

 The program generates a new directory named after the genus in question.
 Within that is a summary file and three sub directories.

-The main files of interest if you are looking for amplicon metataxonomic analysis is the amplicon/ folder.
+The main files of interest for amplicon metataxonomic analysis is the amplicon/ folder.

 $genus-summary.csv # contains summary statistics for each genome.
 Columns 5-8 are in nucleotide mismatches between the genomes' 16S genes, TotalDiv is the cummulative shannon index